-BALTIMORE - As the safety of day care comes into question following the horrific events at Sandy Hook Elementary School last week, officials with the State Department of Education want to put your mind at ease.
+As the safety of day care comes into question following the horrific events at Sandy Hook Elementary School last week, officials with the State Department of Education what to put your mind at ease.

 When asked how many inspections reveal serious issues in a child care facility, Maryland State Department of Education media relations director Bill Reinhard said, “almost none of them.”